 That evening we ended up completely alone, savoring solitude among the ancient stupas… and then the muezzins began to call, from the mosques all around.
 They sang long into the night, filling the air with the most amazing sounds.
 It was a magical moment.

 This in many ways embodied for us the experience of Amanjiwo.
 On offer here is something more otherworldly than just the trademark Aman cocktail of luxury and sophisticated atmosphere.
-The resort embraces the romance of the Borobudur temple, channeling the air of sanctity through design, tranquil atmosphere, and the excellent service.
 To us, it felt like the perfect companion to Borobudur.

 Adventure vacation, Aman Resorts, Boutique hotels, Countryside hotels, Culture & heritage, Editor's Pick, Family vacation, Luxury hotels, Luxury resorts, Private villas, Quiet location, Relaxing vacation, Romantic, Secluded location, Sightseeing, Spa, Tropical vacation, Wedding hotels, Wow factor,